Linaro/Connect/_posts/bkk19/sessions/2019-02-08-networking-in-zephyr-lts-and-beyond.md

 - bkk19
 description: '> Zephyr 1.14 is long-expected LTS (Long-Term Support) release for Zephyr RTOS project.
 A lot of effort went both into extending networking support for it and making it stable.
-This session discusses both things which fit and didn''t into the LTS release.'
+This session discusses both things which fit and didnt into the LTS release.'
 future_image:
   featured: 'true'